dgroomes/stackoverflow-look-back/README.md

     * DONE Implement for Firefox
 * DONE There is no need to fetch the votes page limit from the web page.
 It can be passed as an argument of the remote procedure call from the background.
+* DONE Clean up the References.
+Organize MDN links together.
+* DONE Remove the 'votesPageLimit' from storage and instead use an input box in the extension popup.
+The storage is not worth the code complexity.
+Plus the feature is not even really useful.
+Might as well remove the code and make the limit even more obvious by putting it right next to the "Scrape votes" button.
+This removes the discovery problem for that config.

 ## Notes